PratikDeshmane07/project4/README.md

 In this project, we focused on leveraging machine learning to predict heart disease, transforming raw data into actionable insights and a practical application.
 Our journey from data processing to model deployment showcases the blend of analytical rigor and technical proficiency.

 ## Repository Structure
-- `App Development`: The culmination of our work, this folder contains a Streamlit-based application, reflecting the practical application of our predictive models.
-The deployment process utilized `joblib` to load trained models efficiently.
-- `Model Optimization`: Here, we delve into the fine-tuning of our machine learning models, employing `scikit-learn` and specifically `GridSearchCV` for exhaustive parameter testing to ensure peak model performance.
-The final model boasts an accuracy of 0.8804, precision of 0.8972, and other key metrics such as an AUC-ROC of 0.8772.
+- `App Development`:
+  - Contains the Streamlit-based application, utilizing `joblib` for model deployment.
+- `Model Optimization`:
+  - Features `scikit-learn` for model tuning, with a focus on `GridSearchCV` for parameter optimization.
+  - Final model performance metrics:
+    - Accuracy: 0.8804
+    - Precision: 0.8972
+    - Recall: 0.8972
+    - F1 Score: 0.8972
+    - AUC-ROC: 0.8772
+    - R2 Score: 0.5837
+- `Model Testing`:
-- `Model Testing`: A diverse range of models including Decision Trees, Logistic Regression, RandomForest Classifier, Support Vector Machines, and XGBoost were evaluated to determine the most effective approach for our dataset.
+  - Evaluates a range of models to determine the most effective:
+    - Decision Trees
+    - Logistic Regression
+    - RandomForest Classifier
+    - Support Vector Machines
+    - XGBoost
-- `Neural Network Models`: Features the neural network models that form the core predictive engine of the application, designed to understand complex patterns and make accurate predictions.
+- `Neural Network Models`:
+  - Contains neural network models designed for pattern recognition and predictions.
+- `Visualizations`:
-- `Visualizations`: This folder houses the visual outputs that make our data analysis accessible and insightful, utilizing `matplotlib` and `seaborn` for graphical representation.
+  - Houses visual outputs from `matplotlib` and `seaborn` for data representation.
+- `archive`:
-- `archive`: A collection of supplementary data and exploratory files that have supported the project's development.
+  - A collection of supplementary and exploratory files.
-- `data`: Central to the project, this folder contains datasets managed and manipulated with `pandas`, showcasing extensive data cleaning, preprocessing, and preparation for modeling.
+- `data`:
+  - Managed with `pandas`, includes both raw and processed datasets, demonstrating extensive data processing.

 ## Team Members
 - Calvin Kleber